aws-samples/awsome-distributed-training/3.test_cases/23.SMHP-esm2/README.md

-# How to pretrain ESM2 with SageMaker Hyperpod using Amazon G5 instances
+# How to finetune ESM2 with SageMaker Hyperpod using Amazon G5 instances

 ## What is SageMaker Hyperpod?
 [Amazon SageMaker Hyperpod](https://aws.amazon.com/sagemaker/hyperpod/) offers advanced training tools to help you accelerate scalable, reliable, and secure generative AI application development.
 It removes the undifferentiated heavy lifting involved in building and optimizing machine learning (ML) infrastructure for training foundation models (FMs) significantly reducing training time.
 SageMaker Hyperpod ensure customers can continue FM training uninterrupted by periodically saving checkpoints.
 When a hardware failure occurs during training, SageMaker Hyperpod automatically detects the failure, repairs, or replaces the faulty instance, and resumes the training from the last saved checkpoint, removing the need for customers to manually manage this process and helping them train for week or months in a distributed setting without disruption.